akankshaparashar45/Unsupervised-Tree-Discovery-in-Off-Road-Environment/README.md

 ### 🔹 Model Selection
 - Analyze different ViT configurations (architecture, patch size, features)
 - Select the best-performing setup for further experiments

+***Conclusion:*** The ViT-Base model is selected for its rich feature representation, while a patch size of 8 is chosen to effectively capture both global context and fine-grained local details.

 ### 🔹 Zero-Shot Domain Transfer
 - Train on simulated data and test on real-world off-road images